Instructional Schedule - Fall, Winter, & Spring Quarter:

 Tuition Rates for Summer Quarter:

-A $7 per student recital fee will be added to the fall and spring quarter tuition statements to cover recital expenses associated with renting the performance venue, printing programs and awards, and purchasing trophies.
+An $8 per student recital fee will be added to the Fall and Spring Quarter tuition statements to cover recital expenses associated with renting the performance venue, printing programs and awards, and purchasing trophies.

 - Tuition is due in advance.
-A bill will be sent by email one week before it is due.
+A bill will be emailed to your primary email address one week before it is due.

 - A $10.00 returned-check fee will be applied to any returned checks.
 A subsequent $10.00 late fee may also be added if the delay extends beyond the payment deadline.